impraise/SUPR/README.md

 A presenter formats data in a way that is close to the idea of how it should be displayed, but without knowing the concrete use of it.

 ### Repository
-A repository has the responsibility of managing data and makes it transparent to external layers independently of the strategy used to operate.
+A repository is responsible for managing data and making it transparent to external layers independently of the strategy used to operate.
 The repository decides what the best way to provide the result is and do it using an explicit interface.

 ## Platform
 it makes use of the Android / iOS Frameworks.
 Here all UI components are created and views are rendered.
 Creates the scene and react to emitted models observing`Presenter.viewModelStream`.